-Worldwide polio cases have decreased by over 99% since 1988, from an estimated 350,000 cases then, to 74 reported cases in 2015.
+Worldwide cases of polio have decreased by over 99% since 1988, from an estimated 350,000 cases then, to 33 reported cases in 2018.
 But as long as a single child remains infected, children in all countries are at risk of contracting polio.
-Failure to eradicate polio completely could result in as many as 200,000 new cases every year, within 10 years, all over the world*.
-We're supporting World Polio Day to help share this important message - and to honour the role that our charity's founder, Duncan Guthrie, played in introducing the first UK polio vaccines.
+Failure to eradicate polio completely could result in as many as 200,000 new cases every year, within 10 years, all over the world.* We're supporting World Polio Day to help share this important message – and to honour the role that our charity's founder, Duncan Guthrie, played in introducing the first UK polio vaccines.

 Action Medical Research and the polio vaccine